luolundashu/crawler_for_ai_conference/README.md

 **First Please update Chrome to the latest version and download the corresponding version of the driver from https://googlechromelabs.github.io/chrome-for-testing/.**

-**For users in China, Please note that it is the chromedriver.
+**Please note that it is the chromedriver.
 See the image below**

 ![image](https://github.com/user-attachments/assets/13a68c41-a290-408e-80da-b1cfb222b258)

-**You need to modify the proxy port in the code to your own proxy port, as shown below.**
+**For users in China, You need to modify the proxy port in the code to your own proxy port, as shown below.**

 ![image](https://github.com/user-attachments/assets/d5774651-7da3-4e55-baae-e2ff1f7e27c5)